OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Position: 8th place (unchanged)

-Focus: This category focuses on the failure to maintain trust boundaries and verify the integrity of software, code, and data artifacts.
+Focus: This category focuses on the failure to maintain trust boundaries and verify the integrity of software, code, and data artifacts throughout the development and deployment lifecycle.

 Examples of problems:

-- Lack of integrity verification for downloaded files
+- No integrity verification for downloaded files or artifacts

 Protection measures: